redfin/patience/README.md

 ## Overview

-Patience is a fluent, customizable library for waiting on expected conditions.
+Patience is a fluent, customizable Java library for waiting on expected conditions.
 There are a few interfaces that allow for highly different behaviors at key sections along with immutable classes to implement the generic behavior that occurs around those customization points.